Rising tide frees run-aground Orkney ferry

 A passenger ferry which ran aground off the Orkney island of Westray managed to free itself in the rising tide, according to the coastguard.

-There were 41 passengers and 10 crew on board the MV Varagen when it got into difficulty shortly after 18:00.
+There were 41 passengers and 10 crew on board the MV Varagen when it got into difficulty about 100m from Rapness pier shortly after 18:00.

 Kirkwall lifeboat and Orkney Islands Council's marine service tugs were sent to help the vessel in an operation co-ordinated by Stornoway Coastguard.

-But the ferry freed itself on the tide and berthed at Rapness pier, Westray.
+But the ferry freed itself on the tide.

-No-one was injured in the incident.
+No-one was injured and it berthed safely at Rapness.

+It is understood that the passengers included a number of secondary school pupils returning home after spending the week boarding at Kirkwall Grammar School's hostel.

+The ferry, which was built in 1989 and is owned by Orkney Islands Council, was later escorted by tugs to Kirkwall for a full inspection.